Nahidul-Islam-Siam/Craft-Art-Website/README.md

-# 🚀 Employee Management System  name:  WorkTrack
+# 🚀 A Website for buying and sell art products:  SAM&CRAFT

 ## 📝 Overview
-A well-renowned company wants to make Art & Craft website for their business.
-They want to sell and buy art product
+A well-renowned company wants to make an Art & Craft website for their business.
+They want to sell and buy art products

 ## 🌟 Key Features